Are you up for a challenge?

 - You may use any resources you want to solve the problem (books, Web sites, other programmers, etc.), but you have to fully acknowledge all the resources you use.
 It's hopefully obvious that you can't use any copyrighted or patented ideas or code without permission.
 You also have to be able to fully explain everything in your program.

 - Your team will receive a rating more along the lines of a music contest: Superior, Excellent, Good, Fair or Poor.
 Once again, your evaluation will be based not only on your program, but on the other aspects of a good software engineering process.
 Also, the rating is based on your mastery of the level you complete -- you can do just level one and still receive a superior rating!

 Programs for the challenge will be written in the Processing programming language.
 Processing is an offshoot of the popular Java programming language, designed to make things like graphics, sound, and interaction approachable for novice programmers.
 Processing is freely available from www.processing.org, in Windows, Mac, and Linux versions.
-Processing is also the programming language we use for our introductory programming course at Doane College.
+Processing is also the programming language we use for our introductory programming course at Doane University.

 Phases / dates